 19.00 Welcome cocktail and dinner at Le Môle Passedat (MuCEM)

 Le Môle Passedat - MuCEM - Museum of European and Mediterranean Civilisations

 This museum, dedicated to the Mediterranean, was inaugurated in 2013 when Marseille was designated European Capital of Culture.
 The museum, built of “stone, water and wind", was designed by the architect Rudy Ricciotti.
 His cube, clad in a lacy screen made out of concrete, creates a strong visual identity that has become the symbol of the new face of Marseille and is ranked as an internationally recognisable ‘world-object’.
-The restaurant on the terrace at the top of the building with its panoramic views over the bay of Marseille, the Corniche and the Prado is where FEPE will hold its Welcome Dinner.
+The restaurant on the terrace at the top of the building with its panoramic views over the bay of Marseille, the Corniche and the Prado.

 Le Pharo – a palace built by Napoleon

 The Palais du Pharo was built in 1858 by Louis-Napoléon III, the nephew and heir of Napoléon Bonaparte I. Napoléon III was the only president who held the office of Emperor of the French Second Republic at the same time.
 Napoleon never lived in the palace he built.
 After his death, Empress Eugénie de Montijo donated it to the city of Marseille.
 The inside of the Pharo Palace was refurbished for its reincarnation as a school of medicine in 1904.
 The Palais du Pharo is named after the bay further to the west.
 The “Farot” was the hill separating the bay from the open sea.

 14.00 Boat tour in the Calanques with light lunch on board

 19.00 Farewell evening at Les Halles de la Major

 Boat tour from the old port of Marseille to Sugiton